natefinch/npf/content/post/hugo-is-awesome.md

 commit and push to github.
 I just had to add public to my .gitignore so everyone wouldn't get confused.

-Then, all I do is got to the npf directory, and run
+Then, all I do is go to the npf directory, and run

 	hugo new post/urlofpost.md
 	hugo server --buildDrafts --watch -t hyde